lindenbergresearch/LRTRack/README.md

 **This project is not maintained anymore.** I really love open source, but since I started this project I spend a lot of time in researching DSP and a few new modules (The analog delay for example) containing code which took me hours of work to get it done.
 There will be also a commercial package for VCV Rack in the near future around beginning of 2020.
 If you are interested in the sources just write me an email - you may obtain a commercial license for a small fee to use it for your own stuff.

+**NOTE: Bugreports are still very welcome at this site!
+Please Use the issues section.
+Thanks!**

 I hope you can understand my decition and why I went this way.

 Cheers,